Workforce, Training and Education Bulletins

 The SEiD award was launched in June.

-The NHS Long Term Workforce Plan (2023) committed NHS England to work with the Government and employers to support SAS doctors by improving equitable promotion and options, for this group to diversify their careers.
+The NHS Long Term Workforce Plan (2023) committed NHS England to work with the Government and employers to support SAS doctors by improving equitable promotion and options for this group to diversify their careers.
 In response, NHS England has been working with stakeholders to establish and deliver the SEiD recognition award, that will formally recognise NHS trusts in England that are meeting specific outcomes in promoting an inclusive culture and supporting the development of their SAS workforce.
-This recognition award will be a valuable tool for employers to demonstrate their continuous support and commitment to this group, enabling them to continue to recruit and retain SAS doctors as an important part of its medical workforce.
+This recognition award will be a valuable tool for employers to demonstrate their continuous support and commitment to this group, enabling them to continue to recruit and retain SAS doctors as an important part of the medical workforce.

 Professor Sir Stephen Powis, National Medical Director of NHS England, discussed the importance of the SAS workforce and Dr Navina Evans, Head of Workforce, Training and Education, discussed the role of SAS doctors in the 10-year workforce planning.
-Professor Geeta Menon, National Dean for inclusive integrated careers who has led on this project presented the SEiD awards.
+Professor Geeta Menon, National Dean for Inclusive Integrated Careers who has led on this project presented the SEiD awards.

 NHS organisations will be able to apply for three levels: bronze, silver, and gold.
-They will apply against specific criteria including practices and policies based on the three pillars- Train, Retain and Reform.
+They will apply against specific criteria including practices and policies based on the three pillars: Train, Retain and Reform.
 Criteria and applications will be open in Autumn.
 Further information about this will be disseminated.

 Marion Norbrook, Associate Dean for SAS Workforce, London, England.SASDoctors@nhs.net